mlrun/demo-call-center/README.md

 * [MySQL](https://www.mysql.com/) &mdash; A URL with username and password for collecting the calls into the DB.
     * `MYSQL_URL`
-> If you wish to install mysql using helm chart you can use the command below -
+> If you want to install mysql using helm chart, use this command:
 > * `helm install -n <"namesapce"> myrelease bitnami/mysql --set auth.rootPassword=sql123 --set auth.database=mlrun_demos --set primary.service.ports.mysql=3111 --set primary.persistence.enabled=false`
-> * Example for MYSQL_URL if you use the above command - `mysql+pymysql://root:sql123@myrelease-mysql.<"namesapce">.svc.cluster.local:3111/mlrun_demos`
+> Example for MYSQL_URL if you use the above command - `mysql+pymysql://root:sql123@myrelease-mysql.<"namesapce">.svc.cluster.local:3111/mlrun_demos`

 For Platform Mck, an S3 bucket name needs to be in the `.env`
 * [S3 Bucket]() &mdash;
   * `S3_BUCKET_NAME`

+### Install
 ```
   # True = run with GPU, False = run with CPU
 run_with_gpu = False